2024 Scholarships - Franklin County | CampusReel

 2024 Franklin County Scholarships

 Franklin County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 72% of Franklin County residents in Massachusetts over the age of 25 have graduated with a professional degree - 16% have completed high school.
+Despite high costs, 39% of Franklin County residents in Missouri over the age of 25 have graduated with a professional degree - 23% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Franklin County residents in Massachusetts will continue to need help paying for college.
-2,085 men and 1,905 women are enrolled in grades 9-12 while 1,708 men 2,274 women are currently undergraduates in college.
+It’s clear that Franklin County residents in Missouri will continue to need help paying for college.
+2,804 men and 2,930 women are enrolled in grades 9-12 while 1,508 men 2,391 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Franklin County residents and can help pay for school in a variety of ways.
 Franklin County scholarships, whether they are exclusively available to Franklin County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Franklin County residents.

 How much total award money and scholarships are available for Franklin County residents?